The problem with winter sports is that — follow me closely here — they generally take place in winter.

 Origami Skier Diagrams

-Diagrams for Harbin’s Skier are available in his book More Origami: The Art of Paper Folding No.2.
+Diagrams showing how to fold the Origami Skier are available in Harbin’s book More Origami: The Art of Paper Folding No.2.
 This is the second of a series of four books on Origami written by Harbin.
 It has been out of date for years but there are always copies available on Amazon for just a few pence.
-Many people started out in origami using Harbin’s books (including me) and if there is any such thing as a classic origami book, these four are it.
+Many people started folding using Robert Harbin Origami books (including me).
+If there is any such thing as a classic origami book, these four are it.
 I recommend them for everyone.

 You can also subscribe to the mailing list by entering your email in the box below: